Skip to the main content

 Duties

 Veterinarians (vets) provide animal health and welfare services.
-They are also involved in food safety, public health, and environmental management.
+The types of animals range from domesticated pets or livestock, to wildlife (whether they live on land, water, or air), or even certain types of ecologically important insects, such as bees.
+Vets are also involved in research, regulation, and management regarding food safety, public health, and environmental decisions.
 In general, they:

-• treat a wide range of injuries and disease
+• Treat a wide range of injuries and illnesses

 Diagnosing and treating diseases, injuries, and other conditions often involves: